Choosing between Sonicare and Oral-B electric toothbrushes can be very difficult, but I have included a couple of strong recommendations below.

 Sonicare vs Oral-B: the long answers

-Whilst I gave my short answer to each of the questions presented above, the reality is that for some of those questions it is not quite as simple as selecting just one brand that is better.
+Whilst I gave my answer to each of the questions presented above, the reality is that for some of those questions it is not quite as simple as selecting just one brand that is better.

 Personal opinion, experience, need and wants all come into play, making giving a precise answer more difficult.

-The reality is there are different driving factors for us all in the decisions we make from product quality, to budget, to need and wants.
+The reality is there are different driving factors for us all in the decisions we make from quality, to budget, to need and wants.

 I wish now to explain each answer with detailed reason so that YOU can make YOUR OWN conclusions with some facts and data to support.